ramizheman/mcp-charter-consistency/index.md

 To create this analysis, I:

-1. Built a graph database of ~8,800 MCP matches (~863,000 error points)
+1. Built a graph database of ~8,800 MCP matches (~863,000 labeled error shots, of which ~560k occur in rallies of ≥3 shots)
 2. Grouped points by identical shot sequences (the two shots immediately before the error)
 3. Compared each charter's forced/unforced split against the population consensus for those same patterns
 4. Analyzed consistency across different surfaces (hard/clay/grass)